Benjamin CONSTANT (1767.1830)

 Autograph letter signed to Charles Pictet de Rochemont.

-Requested by a long letter from Charles Pictet (of which we enclose the minute autograph), Benjamin Constant testifies to his admiration for Lord Byron and enthusiastically receives the project of translating the works of the British poet.
+Prompted by a long letter from Charles Pictet (of which we include the autograph draft), Benjamin Constant testifies to his admiration for Lord Byron and enthusiastically receives the project to translate the works of the British poet.

 ________________________________________________________